-How to choose an outdoor multi connection piping kit.
+How to choose an outdoor multi connection piping kit (required if the outdoor unit capacity is 22 HP or more).
 Choose from the following table in accordance with the number of outdoor units.

 Number of outdoor units Branch kit name

 2 BHFQ22P1007

 3 BHFQ22P1517